B1 Preliminary: Scoring from February 2016

-Successful candidates receive two documents: a Statement of Results and a certificate.
-Employers and other organisations may require either of these documents as proof of English language skills.

-An online Statement of Results is available to candidates four to six weeks after the paper-based exam and two weeks after the computer-based exam.
-Successful candidates (those scoring above 45) receive a hard copy certificate which is despatched to the exam centre within eight weeks of the paper-based exam and within three weeks of the computer-based exam.

 Usage

 B1 Preliminary demonstrates language proficiency at Level B1 of the Common European Framework of Reference (CEFR).

-It is an intermediate level qualification and is designed to show that a successful candidate has the ability to use English language skills to deal with everyday written and spoken communications, e.g. read simple books / textbooks and articles, write simple letters on familiar subjects, make notes during meetings / lessons.
+It is an intermediate-level qualification and is designed to show that a successful candidate has the ability to use English language skills to deal with everyday written and spoken communications, e.g. read simple books/textbooks and articles, write simple letters on familiar subjects, and make notes during meetings/lessons.

 Learners can use this qualification for education or work purposes, as well as to progress to higher level English language qualifications such as B2 First, C1 Advanced and C2 Proficiency.
 Many higher education institutions around the world accept and use B1 Preliminary as an indication of English language proficiency.
-This includes universities based in: